echeran/smile-of-murugan/webbook/chapter03.md

 assuming the names of great poets of a previous age: this may be the case of Kapilar.
 There are at least three poets going by this
-name: one who is sometimes called Tol-Kapilar or the "Old Kapilar" (cf. colophon to Akam 282 etc.), then Kapilar the Great-"the prince" of the so called *Caṅkam* poets, and finally the late Kapilar, the author of the late-medieval *Kapilarakaval,* an antibrahminic outcry.
+name: one who is sometimes called Tol-Kapilar or the "Old Kapilar" (cf. colophon to Akam 282 etc.), then Kapilar the Great—"the prince" of the so called *Caṅkam* poets, and finally the late Kapilar, the author of the late-medieval *Kapilarakaval*, an antibrahminic outcry.

 We have at least two Nakkīrars: the older Nakkīrar might have lived round about 250 A.D. and was the author of some very fine poems in the anthologies.
-A later Nakkīrar is the author of *Tirumu-* *rukārruppaṭai*; and probably the same man composed the commentary to *Iṟaiyaṉār Akapporuḷ* in the 8th Cent.
-A.D.[^nakkirars] Certain works elaborated by a series of scholars in a particular school of thought were sometimes named after their original teacher and *guru:* such may be the case of *Tolkāppiyam*, or rather its third portion, which is probably much later than the basic parts of the first two portions but goes, too, under the name of Tolkāppiyar.
+A later Nakkīrar is the author of *Tirumurukāṟṟuppaṭai*;
+ and probably the same man composed the commentary to *Iṟaiyaṉār Akapporuḷ* in the 8th Cent.
+A.D.[^nakkirars] Certain works elaborated by a series of scholars in a particular school of thought were sometimes named after their original teacher and *guru*: such may be the case of *Tolkāppiyam*, or rather its third portion, which is probably much later than the basic parts of the first two portions but goes, too, under the name of Tolkāppiyar.

+[^nakkirars]: The identity of these two Nakkīrars is still a disputed question.
+To be precise, there are actually more Nakkīrars than two in Tamil writing.
+Many bards bore the name of Kīrar (e.g. Kuṭṭuvaṉ Kīraṉār, Maturai Nakkīrar, Viḷaṅkīraṉār).
+Of the better known Nakkīrars, there may be three or four:
+\
+1. Nakkīrar the bard, the author of the lyrical pieces in the *tokais*. \
+2. He is
+probably identical with Nakkīrar, the author of the beautiful lay “The Long Good Northern Wind".
+A.D.
+215 (?). \
+3. Another Nakkīrar, the author of *Tirumurukāṟṟuppaṭai*.
+Cca 700-800 A.D. \
+4. He may or may not be identical with Nakkīrar the author of the commentary of Iṟaiyaṉār's *Kaḷaviyal* (that is with Maturaik Kaṇakkāyaṉār Makaṉ Nakkīrar).
+Cca 700-800 A.D. \
+5. One or more Nakkīrars, author(s) of some of the poems which are included in the 11th *Tirumuṟai* (Saiva Canon).

 Finally, there is the problem of the language of the earliest
 literature: the uniformity of the language is part of the whole